Virginia Tech® home

 Vignette of a day in the trim lab

 In the morning, Trimmy attended the proposal development class, which is the last class she has to take to fulfill her PhD coursework.
 She has already got waiver for three courses, which she took in her previous MS program.
-Then, Trimmy moved to Gilbert Place to participate in the Center for Human-Computer Interaction Student Council meeting to discuss the student symposium.
-She came back to the lab in Whittemore to prepare for her experiment on robot agents using the large language model with her undergrad research assistants.
-In between, she submitted a registration request for the upcoming Human Factors and Ergonomics Conference, in which she will present her late breaking papers.
-A few months ago, she also attended the Human-Robot Interaction Conference, where she co-hosted the workshop on trust in HRI with international collaborators.
+Then, Trimmy moved to Gilbert Place to participate in the Center for Human-Computer Weekly Seminar.
+She came back to the lab in Whittemore to prepare for her experiment using the driving simulator and the large language model with her undergrad research assistants.
+In between, she submitted a registration request for the upcoming Human Factors and Ergonomics Conference, in which she will present her papers.
+A few months ago, she also attended the AutoUI Conference, where she co-hosted the workshop on empathic in-vehicle agents with international collaborators.
 In the afternoon, she will attend the all-hands lab meeting, which is held biweekly to discuss her research progress and other ideas with everyone in the lab.

 Conference venues